 Designing Assessment Tasks: Assessment task development is the primary responsibility of the Module Leaders in consultation with the Programme Leader, and module assessments are designed in accordance with UEL's Assessment and Feedback Policy.
-The assessment task literature is produced primarily by the Module Leader and then developed and finally approved by the MSc staff group.
+The assessment task literature is produced primarily by the Module Leader and then developed and finally approved by the academic staff group.
 This is an iterative exercise to ensure a consistent learning experience for you and for assessment tasks literature to be shared across the programmes.
 All assessment tasks are regularly reviewed, and feedback from external examiners is used to moderate and improve the task over time.
-In keeping with the enhancing role of electronic submission through Turnitin, the programmes will utilise this method of e-submission for all suitable assessment tasks.
+In keeping with the enhancing role of electronic submission through Turnitin, the programmes will utilise this method of esubmission for all suitable assessment tasks.

-Assessment and Moderation: The MSc SA, SABE, SEPDM, GB and SAP take guidance from and effectively follow the processes for the responsibilities and procedures for the marking of assessments from the UEL Assessment and Feedback Policy and moderation is carried out in keeping with the UEL preferred sampling or moderation method as outlined in Appendix 2, Section 1.1 of the same document.
-All the module marking and moderation conducted will follow these procedures to ensure that high standards of assessment and selfregulation are maintained.
+Assessment and Moderation: Assessments across our programmes take guidance from and effectively follow the processes for the responsibilities and procedures for the marking of assessments from the UEL Assessment and Feedback Policy and moderation is carried out in keeping with the UEL preferred sampling or moderation method as outlined in Appendix 2, Section 1.1 of the same document.
+All the module marking and moderation conducted will follow these procedures to ensure that high standards of assessment and self-regulation are maintained.